 Can a left-handed person play a right-handed guitar?

 You can restring an acoustic guitar by switching the strings (flip them) and making some minor adjustments.
 Many guitars are designed asymmetrically and won’t feel ‘right’ when you do this.
 For instance, the pickguard will be placed towards you and away from the strumming hand where it should be to protect the body from scruff marks.
 This can throw you off visually too.
+We also have a longer article on the topic of whether you should learn left handed or right handed.

 Is it harder to play the guitar left-handed?